Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Avoid tobacco smoke.
 If you smoke, quit.
 Stay away from smoky places.
 Ask friends and family not to smoke around you, or in your home or car.

-Ask your health care provider about getting a yearly flu shot.
+Ask your provider about getting a yearly flu shot.
 Also ask about pneumococcal or pneumonia shots.

-Symptoms don’t improve within a week, or within 3 days of taking antibiotics.
+Symptoms don’t get better within a week, or within 3 days of taking antibiotics

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |